Abreto/elemafield/README.md

 # elemafield
-Course design paper of elemafield
+Course design paper of `Electromagnetic Field and Wave`.

+Archived as a template.